-- We encourage states to review their criminal legislation to: ensure that life imprisonment is only used for the most serious offences; reduce the number and type of life-sentence applicable offences that do not meet these criteria; abolish mandatory life sentences without parole; and establish an effective mechanism for reviewing parole.
+- We encourage states to review their criminal legislation in order to ensure that life imprisonment is only used for the most serious offences; reduce the number and type of life-sentence applicable offences that do not meet these criteria; abolish mandatory life sentences without parole; and establish an effective mechanism for reviewing parole.

-- We are raising awareness of the problematic use of life imprisonment without parole and its consequences for individuals, society and on prison systems.
-Our current focus is on campaigning against the trend to replace the death penalty with life sentences without parole.
+- We raise awareness of the problematic use of life imprisonment without parole and its consequences for individuals, society and on prison systems.
+We campaign against the trend to replace the death penalty with life sentences without parole.

 - We advocate the development of standards and guidelines on the use of life imprisonment, and for research on the growing trend of life imprisonment as an alternative sanction for the death penalty.

 - We develop resources for policymakers, prison authorities, members of the judiciary and prison staff, as well as civil society.
 These include information packs, briefings, training resources and research publications.

 - We advocate humane prison conditions for prisoners under life and long-term sentences in line with international standards, and we organise trainings for prison authorities to raise awareness about the international standards that apply.